0vnnv0/so_long/README.md

 • The use of the images of the MiniLibX is mandatory.

 ## Map
-*• The map has to be constructed with 3 components: walls, collectibles, and free space.
+• The map has to be constructed with 3 components: walls, collectibles, and free space. \n
-*• The map can be composed of only these 5 characters:
-    0 for an empty space,
+• The map can be composed of only these 5 characters: \n 0 for an empty space,
     1 for a wall,
     C for a collectible,